 The ability to represent the landscape or townscape that exists and any proposed changes to it is important for the landscape profession.
 Visual representations or ‘visualisations’ are a good means of doing this but they must fairly represent what people would perceive in the field.
+The sophistication of visualisation technique also needs to be proportionate to factors such as purpose, use, user, sensitivity of the situation and magnitude of potential effect.

 A number of static and dynamic techniques are available, for examples: